Sambhav0507/EmbedMe/README.md

 The central idea of the skip-gram model is to predict the context words (words that appear nearby) for a given target word within a specific window of text.
 The model takes a large corpus of text as input.

 ## Word Vector Initialization
 Each word in the vocabulary is initialized with a unique vector representation.
 These vectors are typically initialized randomly or with small random values.
+I have used one-hot encoding vectors for initialization

 ## Training
 The skip-gram model is trained using a neural network.
 Given a target word, the model tries to maximize the probability of the surrounding context words appearing within a certain window.
 This is done using techniques like stochastic gradient descent.